OSGeo/OSGeoLive-doc/quickstart/ushahidi_quickstart.rst

    **"localhost"**.
 Then continue.
 In the *General* setup page choose a site name (title) for your website such as **OSGeo demo** and if you like tag-line subheading as well.
-The email address it asks you for is used for recieving automatic submissions which it will process and add to the database and maps, and send automated reports from.
+The email address it asks you for is used for receiving automatic submissions which it will process and add to the database and maps, and send automated reports from.
 For now set it to something like **"ushahidi@localhost.localdomain"** or **"ushahidi@example.org"** and **"Continue"**.